randyrossi/bmc64/README.md

 Q: Can I change option 'X' in vice?

 A: Most options are fixed right now to make sure video and audio are rendered properly.
 Other options may be added in the future.

+Q: Hey, isn't the real thing running at 50.125Hz?

+A: Yes, the original machine ran at 50.125Hz for PAL and 59.826Hz for NTSC.
+So, yeah, you'll be about 0.25% off in terms of timing.

 # Build Instructions